yvesbeutler/algorithms-and-data-structures/README.md

 ├── docs                     # Documentation of all used data structures ├── src                      # All source code
 │   └── collections          # Data structures
-│   │   └── interfaces       # Interfaces for the data structures
+│   │   ├── interfaces       # Interfaces for the data structures
+│   │   └── samples          # Real world examples to demonstrate usage
 │   └── sorting              # Sorting algorithms
 ```